sourcebots/docs/reference.md

 ### robot.Motor
 Class that represents a motor
 - **Properties**
   - `voltage` : the normalised voltage of the motor.
+Should range between -1 and 1, and can be set to `robot.BRAKE` and `robot.COAST` if needed.

 ---
 ### robot.MotorBoard